Chunkey

-Chunkey (also known as chunky, chenco, tchung-kee or the hoop and stick game) is a game of Native American origin.
+Chunkey (also known as chunky, chenco, tchung-kee, chunkee or the hoop and stick game) is a game of Native American origin.
 It was played by rolling disc-shaped stones across the ground and throwing spears at them in an attempt to land the spear as close to the stopped stone as possible.
 It originated around 600 CE in the Cahokia region of what is now the United States (near modern St. Louis, Missouri).
 Chunkey was played in huge arenas as large as 47 acres (19 ha) that housed great audiences designed to bring people of the region together (i.e. Cahokians, farmers, immigrants, and even visitors).
 Cahokians spread chunkey and other aspects of their culture into the South and Great Plains.
 They likely used this sport and the threat of force to enforce a region-wide peace, termed the "Pax Cahokiana".
 It continued to be played after the fall of the Mississippian culture around 1500 CE.
 Variations were played throughout North America.
 Early ethnographer James Adair translated the name to mean "running hard labor".
 Gambling was frequently connected with the game, with some players wagering everything they owned on the outcome of the game.
 Losers were even known to commit suicide.

+Name

+The English word chunkey originates from chenco, a word from the extinct and unclassified Shoccoree-Eno language.
+It is the only attested word of this language, having been recorded by John Lawson within A New Voyage to Carolina.
+Lawson witnessed the game being played by the Shakori and Eno people in North Carolina, writing they were "much addicted to a Sport they call Chenco, which is carry'd on with a Staff and a Bowl made of Stone, which they trundle upon a smooth Place, like a Bowling-Green, made for that Purpose."
+Considering the game's continent-wide popularity, chenco may have been a loanword into Shoccoree-Eno from earlier Indigenous languages.